 Damages for Physical Injuries or Sickness

-Our tax laws include several exclusion provisions.
+Our tax law includes several exclusion provisions.
 These provisions say that certain amounts one receives are not subject to income tax.

 Social Security Payments for Military Disabilities